 - Black rats

-- Brown Rats
+- Brown rats

-The first danger that mice pose are to buildings as they are commonly found indoors.
+The first danger that mice pose is to buildings as they are commonly found indoors.
 Causing fires due to the gnawing of cables, damaging insulation and causing costly heat loss and expensive replacement.
 Known to carry diseases like salmonella and for transmitting diseases such as a type of Leptospirosis.
 They contaminate food and feed with their continual dribble of urine.
 They cause problems in poultry units and pig housing and pose a widespread threat to hospitals, grain stores, warehouses, shops and domestic premises.
 Mice are tiny and often go unnoticed due to their size.
 They enter a new location, by being carried around in food packaging, egg boxes, laundry baskets or through gaps as small as 6mm in diameter.
 Mice nest and populate at an alarming rate with devastating effects on their surroundings, reaching sexual maturity in only 42-days after birth.
 Mice infestations are very hard to control, with the difficulty of preventing access as well as their rapid population growth being the main area of concern.
 Large buildings are often found to have numerous mice colonies, these need to be tackled systematically as each mice colony needs to be treated as a separate infestation.

-Bed bug infestations are certainly on the rise with claimed incidences rising with over 500%.
+Bed bug infestations are certainly on the rise with claimed incidences rising significantly.
 The rise in this epidemic can mainly be attributed to the increase in international travel, immigration and the use of insecticides for cockroach control.
-Bed bug infestations are often started when people bring them into their homes, in their luggage, after staying in Hotels or bed-and-breakfasts.
+Bed bug infestations are often started when people bring them into their homes, in their luggage, after staying in hotels or bed-and-breakfasts.
 At times bed bugs are spread by people bringing infested furniture or used clothing into their home.
 Bed bug infestation size can mainly be attributed to the time elapsed since the initial infestation.

 Bed bug infestations are hard to control and treatment can be challenging.
 Every crack and/or crevice within 15-20 feet of the host needs to be treated and can be a possible shelter.
 Bedbugs do not tend to be carriers of disease, but are an irritation due to the unpleasantness of their bites and the irritation that follows.